conestack/cone.app/docs/source/translations.rst

 Page Templates
 ~~~~~~~~~~~~~~

-Defining translation string in page templates.
+Defining translation strings in page templates.
 The ``i18n`` namespace and
 the correct ``i18n:domain`` must be defined.

 .. code-block:: xml